Shpigford/gemfile.directory/README.md

 # gemfile.directory

-[gemfile.directory](https://gemfile.directory) is a directory of Ruby gems that are used in your favorite Ruby and Rails projects!
+[gemfile.directory](https://gemfile.directory) is a directory of Ruby gemfiles that are used in your favorite Ruby and Rails projects!

 Made by [@Shpigford](https://twitter.com/Shpigford).